 After much prayer and some vigorous fundraising, a church building expansion project was embarked upon in 2006.
 In 2009 the building expansion was completed, with the help of a number of volunteers from both within the church and community, and outside of the community as well.
 The expansion featured a new kitchen that helped facilitate the many occasions wherein the church gathered to fellowship with one another around a meal.
 The expansion also featured accessible washrooms on the main floor.

 Upon their retirement in 2010, Gerry and Eleanor moved to Manitoba, which was a difficult transition for the Epps and many within the congregation as deep and meaningful relationships had been established during the Epps tenure.
 During the end of Gerry’s ministry, the church began a lengthy search for a new pastor for their congregation.
-Two months after the Epps left, Pastor Kevin Koop and his wife Emily accepted the call to serve as the church’s new pastoral couple.
+Two months after the Epps left, Pastor Kevin Koop and his wife Emily accepted the call to serve as the church’s pastoral couple.

 This brief historical survey highlights some of the stories behind what happens within the life of our church today.
 There remains a strong heart to introduce those in our community to the life that is found in relationship with Jesus.
 There remains many collaborative solutions to the challenges we face as a church body as we recognize that ownership of our church is held by many outside of our church and community who find a place for this congregation in their heart.
 There remains a strong emphasis on fellowship as we recognize that being the church means more than just gathering for an hour worship service.
 There remains a strong sense that all that we do is sustained by Christ who leads us.

 Our history serves as a poignant reminder that the vitality of this church is not dependent on a single person, family, mission board, conference – or even a single denomination.
-Rather we continue in the recognition that we are sustained by the loving hands of Christ who calls, guides, leads, and loves His bride.
+Rather we continue in the recognition that we are sustained by the loving hands of Christ who calls, guides, leads, and loves His gathered people.